RedAntisocial/CursorRing/README.md

   Supports segmented or legacy half-circle animation.

 * **Visibility control**
-  Configurable to appear always, only in combat, or only inside instances.
+  Configurable to appear always, only in combat and inside instances.

 * **In-game configuration**
   Accessible via *Interface → AddOns → CursorRing* or the modern *Settings* menu.